ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/assessment-strategy.md

   Systems](https://rtalbert.org/finding-common-ground-with-grading-systems/)
   that [Robert Talbert](https://rtalbert.org/) wrote to explain the principles of effective grading.
-From your perspective as an emerging proactive programmer what are the best steps for an expert to take when assessing your work?
+From your perspective as an emerging proactive programmer who wants to grow in their knowledge and skills what are the best steps for an expert to take when assessing your work?